AmitDhavale77/Battleship-Game/README.md

 Running `python3 main.py` or `python3 main.py 0` will give you a manual game between two humans.

 Running `python3 main.py 1` will give you a manual game between a human and a `RandomPlayer`.

-etc.

-See the file for more information about the type of games you can run.
-You may freely edit this file - it will not be assessed.